VolkmarR/AdventOfCode-CSharp-StarterKit/README.md

 ## Executing the solvers

 To Execute the solvers, you have to use the generated unit tests.
-When you run the unit test using the Test Explorer in Visual Studio.
+You can run them using the Test Explorer in Visual Studio.
 The unit tests load the input.txt, call the Solve method and save the output to a text file called output1.txt or output2.txt.

-You can change the name of the input and output filename by passing alternative filename as paramenter.
+You can change the name of the input and output filename by passing alternative filename as parameter.

 ```csharp